Every child in Washington state needs a great CS teacher. Could that be you?

 Pursue an undergraduate degree in teaching another subject, while also taking the CS courses necessary to complete the CS endorsement (as described below).
 This path provides good preparation in teaching, and some content knowledge in CS, but no preparation in teaching CS.

 Yes.
 You have two options.

 Pursue the CS Endorsement directly.
 Just take the NES CS exam and you'll have the endorsement.
 This pathway is the shortest, but requires substantial CS content knowledge to pass the exam.
 You can learn more about the topics you’ll have to learn to pass the exam from the exam preparation materials.
-We're looking at ways of supporting self-study and recommendations for CS courses that are suitable preparation for the exam.

 Pursue a CTE Endorsement.
 Central Washington University and Eastern Washington University offer CTE endorsements for already certified teachers.
 After completing it, pass the NES CS exam.

 Note: under current state law, the CS endorsement does not make you eligible to teach CS courses under CTE, and most CS courses are taught under CTE in order to secure enhanced funding.
 However, district leaders have many creative workarounds for this.